9 – 16 September

 From casual gamers, to ‘experts’ – everyone is welcome!
 Throughout the week there’ll be opportunities to learn new games and to play old favourites.
-Whether it’s popular games like Ticket to Ride and 7 Wonders, heavy games of Scythe or Terraforming Mars, classic games of Risk or Cosmic Encounter, or something a bit lighter like Camel Up or Rhino Hero, there’ll be plenty of choices to suit all tastes and preferences.
+Whether it’s popular games like Ticket to Ride and 7 Wonders, heavier games of Concordia or Great Western Trail, classic games of Risk or Cosmic Encounter, big party games like The Chameleon, or just something light like Camel Up or Rhino Hero, there’ll be plenty of choices to suit all tastes and preferences.

-- three-round tournaments of Catan, 7 Wonders and Splendor
+- three-round tournaments of Catan (including a team tournament!), 7 Wonders and Splendor

-- mini-tournaments of Istanbul, Ticket to Ride and others
+- mini-tournaments of Dominion, Ticket to Ride and others

-- head-to-head knock-out tournaments of Star Realms, 7 Wonders Duel and Chess
+- head-to-head knock-out tournaments including Star Realms, 7 Wonders Duel, Hive and Chess

 - team knock-out Codenames

-- the Hexathlon: for the last three days, all results are recorded and the player with the best six results is declared Hexathlon champion; the ultimate gaming accolade.
+- the Hexathlon.
+For two days, all results are recorded and the player with the best six results is declared Hexathlon champion: the ultimate gaming accolade!

 I like games, but I’m not sure about a whole week?

-Not many people can play back-to-back games for seven days, so the programme and facilities also include opportunities for swimming, boules, table tennis, pool, and trips to the beach, the velorail…in fact, everything that sees guests come to the site year after year for their normal holidays!
+Not many people can play back-to-back games for seven days, so the programme and facilities also include opportunities for swimming, boules, table tennis, pool, and trips to the beach, Noirmoutier…in fact, everything that sees guests come to the site year after year for their holidays!

 What kinds of people will be coming?